- Parents Home

-Selective mutism (SM).
+Selective mutism.
 This extreme form of social phobia causes kids to be so afraid they don't talk.
-Kids and teens with SM can talk.
+Kids and teens who have it can talk.
 And they do talk at home or with their closest people.
 But they refuse to talk at all at school, with friends, or in other places where they have this fear.

 With a specific phobia, kids may have an extreme fear of things like animals, spiders, needles or shots, blood, throwing up, thunderstorms, people in costumes, or the dark.
 A phobia causes kids to avoid going places where they think they might see the thing they fear.
 For example, a kid with a phobia of dogs may not go to a friend's house, to a park, or to a party because dogs might be there.